okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 ### Profile object

 Profile object is a container for any valid JSON schema that can be referenced from a request.
-For example, add an app manager contact email address or define a whitelist of groups that you can then reference using the [Okta Expression `getFilteredGroups`](/docs/reference/okta-expression-language/#group-functions).
+For example, add an app manager contact email address or define an allow list of groups that you can then reference using the [Okta Expression `getFilteredGroups`](/docs/reference/okta-expression-language/#group-functions).

 Profile Requirements